 \subsection{Encoder Architecture}

-The model consists of a speech encoder $f_A(\cdot)$ and a text encoder $f_T(\cdot)$.
-Both of these consist of a transformer backbone and a projection head (two linear transformations with a GELU activation and layer normalization) that map speech waveforms and text captions to a common $768$-dimensional embedding space.
+Each model consists of a speech encoder $f_A(\cdot)$ and a text encoder $f_T(\cdot)$.
+Both encoders consist of a transformer backbone and a projection head (two linear transformations with a GELU activation and layer normalization) that map speech waveforms and text captions to a common $768$-dimensional embedding space.
 We use the $317$M-parameter WavLM-Large~\cite{chen2022wavlm} (chosen for its strong SUPERB benchmark~\cite{yang2021superbspeechprocessinguniversal} performance) as the speech encoder's backbone and compute a speech embedding by mean-pooling the last layer's hidden states and applying the projection head.
-We use Granite Embedding 278M Multilingual~\cite{awasthy2025graniteembeddingmodels} (chosen for its MTEB benchmark~\cite{muennighoff2023mtebmassivetextembedding} ranking amongst $300$M param models) as the text encoder's backbone and compute a text embedding by taking the final layer CLS token embedding and applying the projection head.
+We use Granite Embedding 278M Multilingual~\cite{awasthy2025graniteembeddingmodels} (chosen for its MTEB benchmark~\cite{muennighoff2023mtebmassivetextembedding} ranking among $300$M-parameter models) as the text encoder's backbone and compute a text embedding by taking the final-layer CLS token embedding and applying the projection head.